Table of Contents

 A stock split is an action taken by a company that increases the total number of shares of stock that are outstanding.
 There are different types of stock splits and various answers to the question, "why do stocks split?"
 Here's some information on what this action means.

-Understanding how a stock split works is one thing, but why do stocks split?
+Understanding how a stock split works is crucial.
 A company may initiate a stock split for a few reasons:

 - To reduce share price: If a stock has a high share price, a company may choose to issue a stock split to make the shares more affordable to individual investors.